 If you are a hobby pilot this is great, as the rules for that are much easier and it’s exactly what we will cover in our blog post.
 Note that you fall under this category as long as you don’t produce commercial content – so if you are a local, tourist or from another planet – it doesn’t matter and in most cases, you will be covered with the information listed here.
 If you are a commercial pilot, you must obtain a permission to fly your drone.
 You can contact the Federal Bureau of Civil Aviation for more information.
 (Mail: [email protected])

 General rules for drones in Switzerland

-Generally speaking drones in Switzerland underlie the same legislation as a model aircraft if their weight is between 0,5kg to 30kg.
-You don’t need a permit for drones under a weight of 30kg (which would be weird to transport in a plane by the way) if you observe the following rules:
+Generally speaking drones in Switzerland underlie the same legislation as a model aircraft if their weight is between 0,5kg to 30kg, which is the case for most drones you can buy.
+You don’t need a permit for drones under a weight of 30kg if you observe the following rules: